Adityag009/Website_RAG_Chatbot/README.md

 ## Future Improvements

 - Web interface for easier interaction
-- Multi-website support
+- Multi-content source support in a single session
 - Fine-tuning options for better responses
-- Support for authentication-protected website content
+- Support for authentication-protected content
-- Query routing for complex websites
+- Query routing for complex information structures

 ## License